Classical Curves: Influence and legacy

 In the years since the release, the influence of Classical Curves on Latham's musical peers has been noted, especially in the post-grime-leaning productions released on Keysound Productions, Her Records and Night Slugs.
 In an interview with The Quietus, Night Slugs head Bok Bok said "I would like to state that I think it's really nice that people are becoming aware of this album's long term influence...
 It's interesting, I can play a whole set of tracks that basically rip off two or three key tracks on Classical Curves.
 Some of them do it in a good way, some of them do it in a less original way that I don't really like so much.".
 In its 2014 feature on "The 100 Best Albums of the Decade So Far", Fact ranked the album at number five, writing: "Few albums in this list have been as influential as Jam City's Classical Curves.
 In the two years since its release, a host of producers have attempted to replicate the album’s precision crafted, chrome-plated sound, and most have failed to even come close to evoking the singular vision put forth by Jack Latham on his debut."

+Simon Reynolds discussed the album in his 2019 Pitchfork article on the rise of "conceptronica" in the 2010s, writing that the record's "glossily surface-oriented" sound made Jam City's polemic-focused concepts more striking.
+He added that while the album concerned the 'aesthetics of wealth', the "sorcerous allure of artifice and illusion [was] seemingly left unchallenged."
+He also wrote that the album likely marked the first appearance of the "crashing drum", a dramatic sound that appeared on most 2010s 'conceptronica', adding that the sound's "imposing but ungroovy approach" is a central factor to "what the critic Matthew Phillips identifies as a 'neo-futurist' aesthetic in electronic music."
+Also in 2019, Crack Magazine ranked Classical Curves ninth in their list of "The top 100 albums of the decade"; contributor Oscar Henson wrote that the record inspired deconstructed club in the manner in which it isolates familiar ideas from their musical contexts and abstracts them "to form radical new structures".
+He continued: